 NEW YORK — Chinese single-cell genomics firm Analytical Biosciences (ABio) said on Monday that it has partnered with BioMap to develop commercial analytical and artificial intelligence-based computing platforms for single-cell genomics.

 The deal includes an undisclosed strategic investment from BioMap, an AI-powered life sciences company founded by Baidu executives.
 Additional terms were not disclosed.

 "Multi-omics data has become a cornerstone for future life science research," BioMap CEO Wei Liu said in a statement.
 "As China's first computational life science platform company, we look forward to working with Analytical Biosciences to jointly accelerate the research and development of innovative precision medicine products."

-Last December, Analytical Sciences closed an A+ financing round of undisclosed size that was led by SoftBank China Venture, with contributions from IDG Capital and Apricot Venture.
+Last December, Analytical Biosciences closed an A+ financing round of undisclosed size that was led by SoftBank China Venture, with contributions from IDG Capital and Apricot Venture.